lumarama/foreachi/src/aws/serverless-websockets.md

 ---
 # Using AWS Lambda to Handle Websocket Connections

 AWS provides ability to handle websocket connections using serverless services only: Lambda, API Gateway.
-Most likely you will also need DynamoDB as well, though this isn't strictly required.
+Most likely you will also need DynamoDB, though this isn't strictly required.

 In this example we use [Serverless Framework](https://www.serverless.com/) to provision all AWS resourses, which is a much easier way than using AWS CloudForwation templates or configuring them manually via web UI.
 Under the hood serverless generates AWS CloudFormation templates.